pygsflow/pygsflow/JOSS/paper.md

-methods to create GSFLOW [@Markstrom:2008], PRMS [@Markstrom:2015], MODSIM [@Labadie:2006] vectorized surface water operations networks, and MODFLOW [@Harbaugh:2005] model packages and binds them into a single integrated model instance. model packages and binds them into a single integrated model instance. pyGSFLOW leverages features from FloPy, an existing Python package for the MODFLOW suite of groundwater modeling software [@Harbaugh:2005; @Niswonger:2011; @Panday:2013; @Langevin:2017] and extends the capabilities for integrated hydrologic models. pyGSFLOW
+methods to create GSFLOW [@Markstrom:2008], PRMS [@Markstrom:2015], MODSIM [@Labadie:2006] vectorized surface water operations networks, and MODFLOW [@Harbaugh:2005] model packages and binds them into a single integrated model instance. pyGSFLOW leverages features from FloPy, an existing Python package for the MODFLOW suite of groundwater modeling software [@Harbaugh:2005; @Niswonger:2011; @Panday:2013; @Langevin:2017] and extends the capabilities for integrated hydrologic models. pyGSFLOW